 Stone Soup began in 1982 at St. Mary's Catholic Church with a free weekly meal.
 Under the umbrella of St. Mary's, Stone Soup became a member agency of Linn-Benton Food Share.
 By 1997, community volunteers were serving three meals per week.
 Westminster House added another meal per week and Beit Am added one meal per month and also supported Christmas dinner each year.
 In 2005, First Christian Church became the second full meal site serving three meals per week.
-In 2020, we added two new meal sites (South Corvallis, Hygiene Center).
-We now serve meals every day of the week, every day of the year.
-See the Meal Schedule tab for times and locations.
+In July 2022, First Congregational United Church of Christ started hosting the Thursday evening meal.
+Three meals remain at St. Mary's.

-In 2019, Stone Soup Corvallis, Inc. served more than 31,500 meals using over 300 volunteers contributing more than 24,000 hours.
+In 2020, Stone Soup Corvallis, Inc. served more than 36,000 meals with hundreds of volunteers contributing thousands of hours.

 Our diners come from varied backgrounds.
 Some are homeless, some have only seasonal work, and some run out of money at the end of the month.
 Along with a meal, Stone Soup Corvallis, Inc., provides fellowship for the hungry and an opportunity for volunteers, including some former diners, to make a difference in our community.
 All who work in our kitchens are putting a face on poverty and see people differently because of it.

-The transformation of Stone Soup into a non-profit tax exempt 501c(3) corporation could not have happened without Susan Dunham, Sue Schulz and Susan Mackey.
-They filed the papers with the State of Oregon, drafted by-laws, recruited board members, negotiated agreements with our hosts, and applied for 501c(3) status from the IRS.
-The Board of Directors first met in August 2013, bylaws were adopted in September, and 501c(3) tax-exempt status granted May 2014.
+The transformation of Stone Soup into a non-profit tax exempt 501(c)(3) corporation could not have happened without Susan Dunham, Sue Schulz and Susan Mackey.
+They filed the papers with the State of Oregon, drafted by-laws, recruited board members, negotiated agreements with our hosts, and applied for 501(c)(3) status from the IRS.
+The Board of Directors first met in August 2013, bylaws were adopted in September, and 501(c)(3) tax-exempt status granted May 2014.
 Susan Dunham served as first the President of the Board, and continued to serve in various roles until her death in July 2019.
 Susan was exceptionally skilled at encouraging Stone Soup volunteers, and we miss her presence among us.
 The vision Susan had and the work she did to establish Stone Soup Corvallis, Inc. goes on.
 We are forever grateful for her leadership.